pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 gettext
 make (version 3.81 or newer.
-Makefiles are not compatible with lower versions) libuuid1 libwxgtk2.8-dev libwxgtk2.8-dbg libxerces-c-dev libxt-dev libxtst-dev libykpers-1-dev (see note below) libyubikey-dev git uuid-dev
+Makefiles are not compatible with lower versions) libuuid1 libwxgtk3.0-dev (See note 1 below) libwxgtk3.0-dbg (See note 1 below) libxerces-c-dev libxt-dev libxtst-dev libykpers-1-dev (see note 2 below) libyubikey-dev git uuid-dev